 We have many satisfied owners of our wood handled broadforks.
 However, the cost and difficulty of turning each handle to a precise dimension on the lathe have prompted us to switch entirely to the lightweight, super strong chromoly steel handles.
 We will continue to stock replacement wood handles.
 Here is a video link on attaching wood handles to broadfork:

 The handles are 48” long.
 This height works quite well for people of all sizes.

 FAQ - Other Questions

-Why does the tool on your product page looks different than the one I saw in another photo or video?
+Why does the tool on your product page look different than the one I saw in another photo or video?

-Our Broadforks, Wheel Hoes, and Wheel Hoe Attachments are constantly evolving as we discover ways in improve strength, durability, and easy of use.
+Our Broadforks, Wheel Hoes, and Wheel Hoe Attachments are constantly evolving as we discover ways to improve strength, durability, and ease of use.
 Many photos of older designs are still out there, and most of those older Broadforks and Wheel Hoes are still in use today.

 We are shipping to the 48 contiguous United States at this time with our usual shipping rates.
 We are not shipping to international countries except for Canada.
 We are also starting to ship orders to Hawaii and Alaska.
 For orders to Canada, Alaska and Hawaii, we charge shipping at cost.
 Contact us for further questions at email@example.com or by phone 530-342-6188